Thea Proctor: Biography

 After returning to Sydney, Proctor exhibited with Margaret Preston in 1925 then with George Lambert and the Contemporary Group who exhibited in Adrian Feint's Grosvenor Gallery in George Street from 1926 to 1928 with Grace Cossington Smith, Marion Hall Best, Elioth Gruner, Margaret Preston, Roland Wakelin and Roy de Maistre.
 She and Preston were friends who exhibited together in Sydney and Melbourne until a precipitous bout of professional jealousy in 1925.

 Proctor was known for her interest in fashion, and designed her own clothing, expressing her individuality.
 On her return from London in the early 1920s, Proctor's opinions of Australian women's fashion were quoted.
 She derided the poor availability of the sort of luxury fabrics she had been used to seeing in London and Paris, and particularly the way Australian women wore what she considered shapeless hats.

 By 1922, she had set up a studio in the Grosvenor Building at 219 George Street where she taught classes.
 She regarded herself as one of the first 'moderns' to exhibit in Australia, regularly attending art openings, always impeccably dressed in lavender or violet.

 Proctor taught Adrian Feint the techniques of woodblock-engraving 1926–28, and they both produced covers for the Ure Smith magazine The Home.
 Later she taught linocut printing at Julian Ashton's Sydney Art School and drawing at the Society of Arts and Crafts of New South Wales.

 In 1937 Proctor became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.
 Late in life she promoted the neglected work of her cousin John Russell.
 Proctor remained unmarried but was briefly engaged to Sidney Long in 1898, whom she had met and studied with in London.
 Proctor was always exquisitely groomed and considered beautiful.
 She was still creating and exhibiting drawings of sure and subtle draughtsmanship until late in life, with her work showing at the Macquarie Galleries in Sydney.

 Death and legacy

 Proctor died in the Sydney suburb of Potts Point on 29 July 1966.
 Her cousin was Emmie Russell who was an orthoptist and she gained a large collection of paintings by Proctor and her uncle John Peter Russell.
 She had a large collection of art that she donated to Australian galleries.

 Two of several portraits by Lambert of Proctor hang in the Art Gallery of New South Wales and the National Portrait Gallery in Australia has a portrait in charcoal, also by Lambert.

+Oral history

+Proctor was interviewed in 1961 by Hazel de Berg about her life and artworks.
+The recording can be found at the National Library of Australia.